sebastianspicker/chronikwerk/docs/config-reference.md

 Highest first:

 1. Process environment variables.
+2. Managed non-secret overlay in `admin.state_dir`.
-2. Explicit constructor/YAML values from `CONFIG_PATH`, or
+3. Explicit constructor/YAML values from `CONFIG_PATH`, or
    `config/config.yaml` when present.
-3. Dotenv values from `.env`.
+4. Dotenv values from `.env`.
-4. File secrets when configured by the settings source.
+5. File secrets when configured by the settings source.
-5. Defaults in the settings model.
+6. Defaults in the settings model.

 Nested environment keys use double underscores, for example `ZAMMAD__BASE_URL`.